 Fig. 1.
 Images of triphenylene molecules spincast from hexane onto Si/SiO2 substrate.
 The molecules form fibers due to strong pi-pi interactions between benzenes in the core.
 Bioscope with Nanoscope IIIa controller from Digital Instruments.
 Images courtesy of Thuc-Quyen Thai Nguyen.

-When fine features need to be resolved, one should use Hi'RES probes on the same cantilevers for further reduction of tip-sample interaction forces and geometrical dilation effects.
-When using Hi'RES, "light tapping" conditions are preferable, which implies low resonance amplitude (start at 0.2V up to 1.2V) and a set point ratio of about 0.9 to 1.
+When fine features need to be resolved, one should use Hi'Res-C probes on the same AFM cantilevers for further reduction of tip-sample interaction forces and geometrical dilation effects.
+When using Hi'Res-C, "light tapping" conditions are preferable, which implies low resonance amplitude (start at 0.2V up to 1.2V) and a set point ratio of about 0.9 to 1.
 Scan rate should start at below 1 Hz.
 Scan size should start out at 50 nm (250 nm maximum).
-See high resolution imaging for details.
+See the High Resolution page for details.